LibraryCarpentry/lc-data-intro/reference.md

 permalink: /reference/
 ---

-# Regular Expressions cheat cheet
+# Regular Expressions Cheat Sheet

 - `[]` defines a range of characters
 - `.` matches any character